sait-wbdv/winter-2022/content/cpnt-200/assignments/achievements.md

 - Due: Wednesday March 2 @ 11:59PM
 - Weight: 5%

-For this achievement, you will be grouped into pairs and will attempt to build a storyblok content type component **one** of the content type requirements created by your team member (if they did not complete the 1st achievement, then you will build components for your own achievement 1).
+For this achievement, you will be grouped into pairs and will attempt to build a storyblok content type component based on your partner's requirements from achievement 1.
+If your partner did not complete the first achievement or doesn't have any ideas of a content requirement that they can give you on the fly, Let Ashlyn know and you will be provided one.

-- **important** Your component must make use of nested blok components for full marks.
 - for this assignment, you will submit:
   - a screen cap of each finished component's ui from the content editor.
   - a formatted `.json` file of the content type's schema